eychen2/MovieTheaterSeating/README.md

 ## How to run
 Download the src folder

+Go into that folder through the command line.

 Make the executable for the cpp file with the command g++ -std=c++17 -o main main.cpp

 To run the file, depending on the OS do main [inputfilepath] or ./main [inputfilepath]